abubakar-kashif/abubakar-kashif/README.md

 ## Profile

-I am an Electrical Engineering undergraduate at the University of the Punjab, developing a strong foundation in programming, software development, data analytics, and engineering applications.
+I am an Electrical Engineering undergraduate at the University of the Punjab, building a strong foundation in programming, software development, data analytics, and engineering applications.

 My work combines engineering knowledge with software and data-driven problem solving.
-I enjoy building practical projects, analysing real-world data, and applying computational tools to technical problems.
+I learn through practical implementation, building projects and applying computational tools to technical and real-world problems.

-My long-term direction is to combine electrical engineering with software and AI to develop practical solutions for engineering and real-world applications.
+My long-term direction is to combine electrical engineering with software and AI to develop practical intelligent solutions for engineering and real-world applications.

 ---